AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-03-23-Making-of-Behind-the-Canvas.md

 /** OPC END**/
 </code></pre>

-The OPC.slider() will create a slider in the small UI widget (that you'll see in the top right corner when you run your sketch), but will also create a variable in your code which will contain the selected slider value.
-The created variable can will have the same name as the string that you pass to the first parameter.
-Then you also have to specify a default starting value, a minimum value, a maximum value and the step amount, in that order.
-So for example:
+Invoking the OPC.slider() function will create a slider in the small UI widget (that you'll see in the top right corner when you run your sketch), but will also create a variable in your code which will contain the selected slider value.
+The created variable will then have the same name as the string that you pass to the first parameter.
+You also need to specify a default starting value, a minimum value, a maximum value and the step amount, in that order.
+For example:

 <pre><code>OPC.slider('seed', Math.floor(Math.random() * 1000), 0, 1000, 1);</code></pre>